-Phase 2 appeal meeting/workshops are conducted by a teacher from the relevant department and a senior member of staff.
+Phase 2 appeal meetings/workshops are conducted by a teacher from the relevant department and a senior member of staff.

-During all meeting/workshops, the school will use its professional judgement of applicants, based on the criteria laid out in the admissions policy.
+During all meetings/workshops, the School will use its professional judgement of applicants, based on the criteria laid out in the admissions policy.